bmullan/ciab-remote-desktop/README.md

 the install-all is just a tar file of all the same script files and is just intended to save you time.

+NOTE:  *In mk-cn1-environment.sh there are commented-out sections that show what you need to do if you'd prefer a Desktop Environment (DE) other than Ubuntu-Mate.
+Included are xubuntu (xfce4) and budgie DE.*

 **Please refer to the README.pdf file for more complete documentation on installation and use.**